apocop/apocop.githup.io/_drafts/2020-01-12-lets-make-a-tokenizer-part-4.md

 ### Tests
 In the last post we added a few tests to verify the regex we created were those we intended.
-Now, that the entire tokenizer build.
+Now, that the entire tokenizer built.
 New tests need to be added to verify it is working as intended.
-Here the tests I added, but it wouldn't hurt to add more.
+Here are the tests I added, but it wouldn't hurt to add more.
 Is the system really working as intended?
 What improvements could be made?

 ```
 # Test rules.
 def test_inital_punctuation_rule():
-    """Test the tokenizer pipeline is tokenizing initial punctuation."""
     inital_punctuation_testdata = {
         '"Hi' : ['"', 'Hi'],
         '\'Hi' : ['\'', 'Hi'],
         '-Hi' : ['-Hi'],
         '""hi' : ['""hi'],
     }
     for test, answer in inital_punctuation_testdata.items():
         assert TOKENIZER.tokenize(test) == answer

 def test_final_punctuation_rule():
-    """Test the tokenizer pipeline is tokenizing final punctuation."""
     final_punctuation_testdata = {
         'Say,' : ["Say", ','],
         'Hi...' : ['Hi', '.', '.', '.'],